 CT: CT or CAT scans are diagnostic imaging tests used to generate images of organs, blood vessels, and bones.
-By using combinations of X-ray measurements from various angels, CTs allow experts assess patients before planning a surgery or radiation treatment.
+By using combinations of X-ray measurements from various angles, CTs allow experts to assess patients before planning a surgery or radiation treatment.

 MRI: Magnetic resonance imaging (MRI) is a noninvasive test used to show a detailed picture of the body and all processes that are taking place inside.
 Note that MRIs use powerful magnetic fields and radio waves.